Education: The price dynamics between Melbourne property prices and places of learning

 Australia is home to some of the world’s leading educational institutions, whether it is from a private or public perspective.

-Melbourne, the world’s most liveable city for the past five years, has itself seen substantial growth in the value of houses in the public school zones.
+Melbourne, having a reputation of being one of the world’s most liveable city for itself seen substantial growth in the value of houses in the public school zones.
 In Australia, a student must live in a school’s defined zone to be able to go to that school.
 This is what has made several suburbs such as McKinnon (zoned for the McKinnon Secondary College), Albert Park (Mac Robertson Girls High School) and Balwyn (Balwyn High School).
 These schools primarily cover grades 7 to 10 – students aged 12 to 16.

 Steller Managing Director Nicholas Smedley says this is an ideal time for students to become accustomed to the Australian way of life and to the education system.

 “Attending a public school costs only a few hundred dollars each year compared with around $26,000 for a private school education.
 That is why demand for housing in the right school zone is becoming a powerful lure, particularly for Asian families who are seeing great value for money.”

 Specialising in medium density apartment living in Melbourne’s inner-ring suburbs, Melbourne based development group Steller is doing things a little differently to the rest, ensuring that owner-occupiers not only have tailored properties that combine location, dwelling size, specification quality, scale of complex and price point – but that have access to some of the country’s best education on the doorstep.

 “It is incredible to see the value education now plays on the price and lengths people are willing to go to buy into an area,” says Smedley.

 “For example, we have recently launched Leigh, our Bent Street development in Bentleigh, which is part of the McKinnon Secondary School zone.
 Because of its proximity to this sought after school, over 50% of our apartments sold off the plan in the first 24hrs.